 The following DNR foam sampling suggestions are only for a fire department's consideration, and these suggestions may be updated from time to time based upon new or additional information provided to the DNR:

-- Ideally, PFAS sampling of foam should include analyses for all 36 PFAS that Wisconsin is currently offering certification for, utilizing an EPA Modified 537 method.
+- Ideally, PFAS sampling of foam should include for the current Wisconsin analyte list.
 Some laboratory analyses can also determine the level of total organic fluorine in a foam product, but at significantly higher detection limits and using non-certified methods.

-- If you get your foam sampled for PFAS and need assistance interpreting the results, contact DNR employees Jason Lowery or Bridget Kelly.
+- If you get your foam sampled for PFAS and need assistance interpreting the results, contact Jason Lowery.

 - Can DNR conduct foam sampling?

-There are several laboratories that are working with the DNR to obtain certification to analyze for PFAS.
+Several laboratories are working with the DNR to obtain certification to analyze for PFAS.
 The DNR will accept PFAS results from all of these laboratories while they undergo the certification process.
 To obtain the lowest PFAS detection limits, foam analysis should be done using an EPA Modified 537 Method for Wisconsin's list of 36 PFAS analytes of concern.

 - Why doesn't DNR procure a list of safe foams?
 Why should every department conduct sampling if other fire departments have already sampled the same product?
-Can DNR develop a directory of sample results so that we are not duplicating effort.
+Can the DNR develop a directory of sample results so that we are not duplicating effort?

-DNR agrees that a centralized list of foams with lower PFAS concentrations would be beneficial.
+The DNR agrees that a centralized list of foams with lower PFAS concentrations would be beneficial.
 Below are links to publicly available websites with information about foams with purportedly lower PFAS concentrations.
-The DNR has not verified the accuracy of any of this information nor is DNR affiliated with any of the organizations below.
+The DNR has not verified the accuracy of any of this information, nor is the DNR affiliated with any of the organizations below.

-- Citizens for Safe Water Around Badger - Flourine-Free Firefighting Foams (3F): Viable Alternatives to Flourinated Aqueous Film-Forming Foams (AFFF)
+- Citizens for Safe Water Around Badger - Fluorine-Free Firefighting Foams (3F): Viable Alternatives to Fluorinated Aqueous Film-Forming Foams (AFFF)

 - GreenScreen for Safer Chemicals